Skip to main content

 • Rooms: A dedicated space for humans and Agents to collaborate in real time.

-• Agents: ChatBots, VoiceBots, TaskRunners, and Workers that you build and deploy with custom tools or out of the box MeshAgent tools.
-Once deployed, Agents are automatically available as a project service (available in all rooms in the project) or a room service (available only in the room they’re deployed to).
+• Agents: MeshAgent includes ChatBots, VoiceBots, TaskRunners, Workers, and Multi-channel Agents.
+Multi-channel agents can be reached through chat, email, queues, and toolkit-style calls while keeping one shared identity, rules setup, and tool configuration.
+Once deployed, agents are automatically available as a project service (available in all rooms in the project) or a room service (available only in the room they’re deployed to).

 Setup Guide